Lake Hopatcong Commission

 Water Quality Monitoring

 The water quality monitoring program is conducted by the Commission's Environmental Consultant, Princeton Hydro, LLCIn-lake monitoring takes place during the growing season from May through September each year at eleven locations.
-Beginning in 2006, supplemental monitoring will be done at three near shore, in-lake sampling stations to assess the water quality benefits associated with the Best Management Practices (BMP) structures to be installed as part of the Commission's 319(h) grant awarded by the NJ Department of Environmental Protection (NJDEP)
+Beginning in 2006, supplemental monitoring will be done at near shore, in-lake sampling stations to assess the water quality benefits associated with the Best Management Practices (BMP) structures to be installed as part of the Commission's 319(h) grants awarded by the NJ Department of Environmental Protection (NJDEP).
+In 2010, three additional in-lake stations were added to assess the water quality improvements associated with additional grant projects funded through a SFY10 319(h) grant.

 The water quality monitoring program is important for several reasons: